Reclaiming the future of food and farming

-Diverse ecosystems: Terra Bella Farm
+Diverse ecosystems on Terra Bella Farm

 Located in Callaway County, Missouri, Terra Bella Farm is 160 acres of mixed pasture, creek and woods, with 12 acres set aside for production of vegetables, herbs and flowers.
 Several farmers work the land together, including owner Margot McMillen, and the group uses a wide range of agroecological techniques.
 In addition to rotational grazing of sheep and crop rotation for produce, the farm also encourages wild plants and native pollinators to thrive, using chickweed and other “weeds” strategically to create a diverse on-farm ecosystem.